tzmanics/workshop-better-build-a-build-plugin/6_interesting-inputs.md

 module.exports = function runPlugin(inputs) {
   if (!inputs.triggerAll) {
     return {
-      onInit: () => {
+      onPreBuild: () => {
         console.log(`triggerAll set to ${inputs.triggerAll}, no fun 🤷🏻‍♀️!`);
       },
     };
   } else {
     return {
-      onInit: () => {
+      onPreBuild: ({ inputs: { keyword } }) => {
-        console.log('onInit: I run before anything else 🐣');
-      },
+        console.log('onPreBuild: I run_before_ build commands are executed 🌤')
 ...
 ```

 The code above checks to see if the user set the input `triggerAll` to false with `!inputs.triggerAll` and only runs code for `onInit` if so.
 With this functionality we can conditionally choose what to do at different stages of the build.
 This doesn't have to be a boolean, we could ask the user for a variable that delineates the framework their project is using and run different `onBuild` code for each type.
 With this process you can dynamically adapt your plugin specifically to each project's needs.

+## Netlify UI Caveat (◍•﹏•)

+Currently, users cannot set inputs when [installing plugins from the Netlify UI](https://docs.netlify.com/configure-builds/build-plugins/#ui-installation).
+If we want our plugin to be listed in the plugins directory, it's recommend we set  [zero-config defaults](https://github.com/netlify/plugins/blob/master/docs/guidelines.md) where possible, falling back to accepting values from [build environment variables](https://docs.netlify.com/configure-builds/environment-variables/#declare-variables) if needed.

+Let's walk through each of these documents.

+## Plugin Wrap Up

 This is one of the Build Plugin features that makes me really excited to see what devs, like you, will create!
-Before you get started let me point out a few more goodies.
+Before you get started let's see how we can share our plugins with the WORLD!